PAARA-org/paara-org.github.io/_includes/meetings-template.md

 The Palo Alto Amateur Radio Association meets on the 1st Friday of the month at 7:00 pm (19:00 J) (except when the first Friday lands on a holiday and typically moved to the 2nd Friday of the month).

-* **Location**: Room H6, Cubberley Community Center 4000 Middflefield Road, Palo Alto, CA 94303
+* **Location**: Room H6, Cubberley Community Center 4000 Middlefield Road, Palo Alto, CA 94303
 * **Telephone**: (650) 329-2418

 ![cubberley-600.jpg](/meetings/cubberley-600.jpg)